PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Memory Management
   Methods of allocating and freeing memory.
 In C++ memory is either static, allocated on the stack, or allocated on the free store.
 When people talk about memory management, they usually think of free store or even specifically about garbage collection.
 Memory can often be effectively managed through standard library containers, such as vector or string, or through general resource management techniques.

+Modulo Operator
+  [Modulo](https://en.wikipedia.org/wiki/Modulo) operation returns the remainder after dividing the lhs number by the rhs number.
+In C++ this operation only applies to `int` type and is truncating, meaning the quotient, whether positive or negative, is rounded towards before the remainder is determine.
+Other langugages used 'floored' or 'rounded', and for every new language you will need to determine which is applied, because different results are produced.

 Name
   An identifier.
 (A minority of names are not identifiers - advanced).

 Numeric Data Type
   The data types for numeric values - each represents a different type of number to different levels of precision.
 Includes `int`, `float`, `double`.
 Some data types require additional specficiers, see the [C++ Reference - Data Types](https://en.cppreference.com/w/cpp/language/types.html)

-Modulo Operator
-  Returns the remainder after dividing the lhs number by the rhs number.
-In C++ this operation only applies to `int` type and is truncating, meaning the quotient, whether positive or negative, is rounded towards before the remainder is determine.
-Other langugages used 'floored' or 'rounded', and for every new language you will need to determine which is applied, because different results are produced.
+Null
+  The integer constant zero.

+Null Character
+  The null character is a control character represented by escape sequence '\0' that has an integer value of 0.
+May be used to signify the end of a string in C-style strings (character arrays). '\0' is a character literal with a value of 0.
+Can also reprsent the `nullptr` for comparison expressions.
+The null character is stored as a byte (8 bits) with all bits set to zero.

 Objects
   - A contiguous region of memory holding a value of some type.
 Objects can be allocated in {term}`static memory`, on the {term}`stack`, on on the {term}`free store`.